Ignition Edge IIoT

 Publish and Access Field-Device Data From the Edge

 Ignition Edge IIoT turns virtually any field device, such as a touch panel or a client terminal, into a lightweight, MQTT-enabled edge gateway that works seamlessly with Ignition IIoT and other common IIoT platforms.
+It’s ideal for polling data at the device location and publishing data to an MQTT server that business systems and applications can access.

 Use Edge IIoT as an edge gateway to publish device data from the edge of the network to an MQTT broker.Architecture Diagram